-I’ve had a good play with an EOS C200 over the past 48 hours.
+I’ve played well with an EOS C200 over the past 48 hours.
 When I first opened the package, I was pleasantly surprised by the size.
-The height is significantly less than that of the C300, and with the double-mount top plate, everything should be quite sturdy.
+The height is significantly less than that of the C300, and everything should be quite sturdy with the double-mount top plate.

 It’s a well-made device with the same high level of build quality as the other Cinema EOS cameras that you would expect from Canon.

-When I first picked up the camera, it felt comfortable in my hands, and the major controls were located in locations I was already familiar with thanks to using a 500, 300, and now a 700.
-This is something I believe Canon is doing better than competitors at than others in terms of consistency in developing a product range with standardization across models.
+When I first picked up the camera, it felt comfortable in my hands, and the significant controls were located in locations I was already familiar with thanks to using a 500, 300, and now a 700.
+Again, thislieve Canon is doing this better than competitors at than others in terms of consistency in developing a product range with standardization across models.

 If you’ve had the pleasure of switching between multiple cameras while on location, it can mean the difference between capturing the photo and not, saving you the trouble of fumbling for the button or (when renting) the embarrassment of not appearing to know what you’re doing.